knowm/Sundial/README.md

 To terminate a Job asynchronously, you can call the `SundialJobScheduler.stopJob(String jobName)` method.
 The Job termination mechanism works by setting a flag that the Job should be terminated, but it is up to the logic in the Job to decide at what point termination should occur.
 Therefore, in any long-running job that you anticipate the need to terminate, put the method call `checkTerminated()` at an appropriate location.

+For an example see `SampleJob9.java`.
+In a loop within the Job you should just add a call to `checkTerminated();`.

+If you try to shutdown the SundialScheduler and it just hangs, it's probably because you have a Job defined with an infinite loop with no `checkTerminated();` call.
+You may see a log message like: `Waiting for Job to shutdown: SampleJob9 : SampleJob9-trigger`.

 ## Concurrent Job Execution

 By default jobs are not set to concurrently execute.
 This means if a job is currently running and a trigger is fired for that job, it will skip running the job.
 In some cases concurrent job execution is desired and there are a few ways to configure it.